nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_referralrequest.md

   </tr>
 </table>

-This **MUST** be populated with the practitioner and / or organisation the patient has been referred to, if that is recorded in a suitable coded format.
+This **MUST** be populated with the practitioner and/or organisation the patient has been referred to, if that is recorded in a suitable coded format.
 If the referral recipient details are in a form which cannot be returned as a referenced resource, the details **MUST** be populated to the <code>note</code> as key value pairs.

 ### reasonCode